-Confocal microscopy (RCM) is increasingly being used in routine clinical dermatology. ^{2,6} In RCM, the skin is scanned by a focused laser beam and backscattered photons are detected.
-A pinhole is used to reject photons that arrive from out-of-focus areas. ^{2,7} RCM can provide sub-cellular resolution close to that of conventional histology (axial resolution, 3-5 μm; lateral resolution, 0.5-1 μm).
-Typically, however, imaging is restricted to depths of a few hundred micrometers (200-250 μm), corresponding to the papillary dermis, owing to diminishing confocal signal with increasing depth, primarily because of light scattering. ^{7,6,8} RCM can provide valuable information in the assessment of melanocytic skin tumors.
-Adding RCM to dermatoscopy when diagnosing suspicious melanocytic lesions can reduce the "number needed to treat" and thereby reduce unnecessary excisions. ^{9,10,2}
+detected.
+A pinhole is used to reject photons that arrive from outof-focus areas.^{2,6} RCM can provide sub-cellular resolution close to that of conventional histology (axial resolution, 3-5 μ m; lateral resolution, 0.5-1 μ m).
+Typically, however, imaging is restricted to depths of a few hundred micrometres (200-250 μ m), corresponding to the papillary dermis or sometimes the superficial reticular dermis, owing to diminishing confocal signal with increasing depth, primarily because of light scattering.^{5-7} RCM can provide valuable information in the assessment of melanocytic skin tumours.
+Adding RCM to dermatoscopy when diagnosing suspicious melanocytic lesions can reduce the 'number needed to treat' and thereby reduce unnecessary excisions.^{2,8,9}

-Multiphoton microscopy (MP) constitutes another promising microscopic modality, although it is not yet part of routine dermatological diagnostics.
-MP utilizes multiphoton excitation to generate fluorescence from tissue fluorophores (mostly NADH/NADPH, melanin, keratin, and elastin) as well as harmonic signals, e.g. second-harmonic signals from non-centrosymmetric biomolecules, primarily collagen.
-MP achieves a lateral resolution of around 0.3 μm and an axial resolution of about 1 μm.
-When imaging skin, MP is limited to a penetration depth of 200 μm.
-MP shows potential for early diagnosis of melanoma because it can identify conventional histology features associated with malignancy, such as disordered tissue and cell architecture and occurrence of pleomorphic or dendritic cells in the upper epidermis.
-In addition, MP can detect suspected disease hallmarks invisible to light microscopy, such as poorly delineated keratinocytes.
-One study found MP to be highly sensitive and specific at differentiating benign and malignant melanocytic lesions.
-MP to visualize and measure collagen content in skin may facilitate assessment of skin aging may and scleroderma.
+Multiphoton microscopy (MPM) constitutes another promising microscopic modality, although it is not yet part of routine dermatological diagnostics.
+MPM utilizes multiphoton excitation to generate fluorescence from tissue fluorophores (mostly NADH/NADPH, melanin, keratin and elastin) as well as harmonic signals, e.g. second-harmonic signals from non-centrosymmetric biomolecules, primarily collagen.^{1,10-13} MPM achieves a lateral resolution of around 0.3 μm and an axial resolution of about 1 μm.
+When imaging skin, MPM is limited to a penetration depth of 200 μm.1 MPM shows potential for early diagnosis of melanoma because it can identify conventional histology features associated with malignancy, such as disordered tissue and cell architecture and occurrence of pleomorphic or dendritic cells in the upper epidermis.
+In addition, MPM can detect suspected disease hallmarks invisible to light microscopy, such as poorly delineated keratinocytes.
+One study found MPM to be highly sensitive and specific at differentiating benign and malignant melanocytic lesions.^{14,15} The ability of MPM to visualize and measure collagen content in skin16 may facilitate assessment of skin ageing17 and scleroderma.18

-Both RCM and MP are suitable only for thin and superficial lesions because light is strongly scattered as it passes through tissue.
-Structures situated in or extending deeper than the papillary dermis, such as many nodular melanomas, or which present distinct hyperkeratosis, often found in acral lentiginous melanomas and non-melanoma skin cancers, cannot be assessed comprehensively. ^{20-22} Moreover, they offer small fields-of-view of only 0.5 x 0.5 mm2 approximately and therefore often cannot image entire lesions at once.
-This can complicate the evaluation of structural architecture, which is often a crucial diagnostic criterion, for example in melanocytic lesions 1.
-Stitching together smaller images into a larger one can overcome this limitation, but it is far more time-consuming than single-image acquisition.6
+Both RCM and MPM are suitable only for thin and superficial lesions because light is strongly scattered as it passes through tissue.
+Structures situated in or extending deeper than the papillary dermis, such as many nodular melanomas, or which present distinct hyperkeratosis, often found in acral lentiginous melanomas and non-melanoma skin cancers, cannot be assessed comprehensively.^{19-21} Moreover, they offer small fields-of-view of only $0.5 \times 0.5 \text{ mm}^2$ approximately1 and therefore often cannot image entire lesions at once.
+This can complicate the evaluation of structural architecture, which is often a crucial diagnostic criterion, e.g. in melanocytic lesions.1 Stitching together smaller images into a larger one can overcome this limitation, but it is far more time-consuming than single-image acquisition.5